Here are some of the most commonly asked questions:

 The certificate was designed for anyone who wants to learn to create a well designed, functional website.
 Students may be small business owners, graphic designers seeking to upgrade skills, or people in technical fields who need to learn how to use color, typography and images to create an attractive and inviting composition on screen.

-Standard software used for communication design: Illustrator, Photoshop and InDesign.
+Standard software used for graphic design: Illustrator, Photoshop and InDesign.

 Standard software used for Web design: Dreamweaver, Photoshop, Fireworks and Flash